Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/text-to-speech/csharp-dotnet-windows/README.md

-# Text-to-speech UWP sample
+# Quickstart: Synthesize speech in C# under .NET Framework for Windows

-This sample demonstrates various forms of synthesizing speech with C# under the Universal Windows Platform using the Speech SDK.
+This sample demonstrates how to synthesize speech with C# under the .NET Framework (version 4.6.1 or above) using the Speech SDK for Windows.
+See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-text-to-speech-dotnet-windows) on the SDK documentation page which describes how to build this sample from scratch in Visual Studio 2017.

 ## Prerequisites

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
-* A Windows PC with Windows 10 Fall Creators Update (10.0; Build 16299) or later.
+* A Windows PC with a working speaker or headset.
 * [Microsoft Visual Studio 2017](https://www.visualstudio.com/), Community Edition or higher.
-* The **Universal Windows Platform development** workload in Visual Studio.
+* The **.NET desktop development** workload in Visual Studio.
-* Note: processor target ARM is not yet supported.

   You can enable it in **Tools** \> **Get Tools and Features**.

 ## Build the sample